D3atHpR/Lasp-Browser/README.md

 # Lasp-Browser
 LaspBrowser
-Testing browser in its first version, early development lack create more user-friendly interface, update its functions.
+Testing browser in its first version.
+There is a need to develop a better interface
+Update its functions.
 Code is in the testing branch.